Black Pepper Beef

-The Chinese tend to prefer White Pepper for many preparations but Black Pepper does make the odd appearance (notably in some versions of Hot and Sour Soup), and it goes very nicely with Beef.
-Today I am doing a quick stir-fried dish using these two ingredients and I am also adding both zucchini and button mushrooms.
-However, you could easily replace these vegetables for all sorts of other combinations if you like…
+The Chinese tend to prefer White Pepper for many preparations but Black Pepper does appear in some dishes, most notably Hot and Sour Soup, and it is not infrequently used in recipes that include beef.
+Here, I am doing a quick stir-fried dish using these two ingredients and I am also adding both zucchini and button mushrooms.
+You can, of course, easily replace these vegetables with any number of other combinations you like.

 - 1 small can Button Mushrooms;